lineality/burn_iso_to_cd_dvd_on_linux_terminal/README.md

 Put the above three numbers into the "NUMBER,NUMBER,NUMBER" part of the format below (see examples below-below), as well as your iso file path and the burn-speed (2-8?)
 Note: faster can be error prone)

+Run: Put your information into the following command to burn the disk.

 Format:
 ```
 cdrecord -v -dao dev=NUMBER,NUMBER,NUMBER speed=NUMBER /YOUR/FILE_PATH.iso